- Executive (EX) Committee

 - Discuss and oversee the implementation and ongoing maintenance/enhancement of speed to market operational efficiencies related to product filing needs, efficiencies and effective consumer protection.
 This includes the following activities:

 - Provide a forum to gather information from the states and the industry regarding tools, policies and resolutions to assist with common filing issues.
 Provide oversight in evaluating product filing efficiency issues for state insurance regulators and the industry, particularly with regard to uniformity.
-In 2020, evaluate the state survey results compiled in 2019 regarding the usefulness of existing tools and potential new tools and propose a plan to make improvements.
+Evaluate the state survey results compiled in 2020 regarding the usefulness of existing tools and potential new tools, and propose a plan to make improvements.

 - Use SERFF data to develop, refine, implement, collect and distribute common filing metrics that provide a tool to measure the success of the speed to market modernization efforts as measured by nationwide and individual state speed to market compliance, with an emphasis on monitoring state regulatory and insurer responsibilities for speed to market for insurance products.